All articles

 • A space (blank) is a valid character.

-• The passphrase and Wallet Backup belong together.
+• The passphrase and wallet backup belong together.
 Neither can be used without the other if you sent your coins to a passphrase-protected hidden wallet.

 Passphrases can't be hacked, as they're not stored on the device.